 November has a slightly higher chance of rain than October.
 If you don’t mind chancing a few rainy or cloudy days (and you still might get lucky and have all day sunshine), Seville in November will be rewarding with fewer tourists and lower hotel prices.

-You’ll have an easier time getting into popular restaurants and will be able to enjoy the sights with significantly less tourists.
-Pack a light coat as the lows hover in the high 40s.
-Daytime highs are typically in the high 60s and low 70s, which is still wonderful patio and sightseeing weather.
+You’ll have an easier time getting into popular restaurants and will be able to enjoy the sights with significantly fewer tourists.
+Pack a light jacket as the lows hover in the low-50s.
+Daytime highs are typically in the high-60s and low-70s, which is still wonderful patio and sightseeing weather.

 Watch out for Columbus Day, which falls on a Monday in mid-October.
 Since Spaniards get the day off, many come to Seville from cities all over Spain for a quick holiday break.
 If you’re in Seville at this time, make sure you have your train reservations going into and out of Seville booked ahead of time.
 It’s not uncommon for the trains to sell out during Columbus Day weekend.